 Arm Compiler 6 supports some keywords that are supported in Arm Compiler 5.

-The following table lists some of the commonly used keywords that Arm Compiler 5 supports and shows whether Arm Compiler 6 supports them using attribute.
-Replace any instances of these keywords in your code with the recommended alternative where available or use inline assembly instructions.

-Note - This table is not an exhaustive list of all keywo rds
+Note This topic includes descriptions of [COMMUNITY] features.
+See Support level definitions on page 1-14.
+The following table lists some of the commonly used keywords that Arm Compiler 5 supports and shows whether Arm Compiler 6 supports them usingattribute Replace any instances of these keywords in your code with the recommended alternative where available or use inline assembly instructions.
+Note This table is not an exhaustive list of all keywords.